Herman, Morton, The Architecture of Victorian Sydney, 1964

 Noted architectural writer Graham Jahn has faithfully recorded the

-illuminating text, and location maps with suggested tours.
+text, and location maps with suggested tours.
+Watermark, Australia,

 et al